Timesheets (Cloud)

 Related topics: Viewing the Team Timesheet

-As team lead of the Apollo Environment Management team, Taylor can check the number of hours logged to the project, especially the billable hours, at any point in the project - a good thing to do to make sure that things are on track.
+As team lead of the Apollo Environment Management team, Taylor can check the number of hours logged to the space, especially the billable hours, at any point in the space - a good thing to do to make sure that things are on track.

 2. In the top-right, she clicks Timesheet to open her team's timesheet.